 Those on Medicare are the most vulnerable to COVID.
 Coverage for this group of people is perhaps the most important.
 Whether it’s COVID testing, treatment, or vaccines, we have the information on Medicare you need to get through this pandemic.

-Medicare Coverage for COVID-19 Testing
+Medicare coverage for COVID-19 testing

 Medicare Part B will cover COVID-19 testing ordered by a health professional and done in a laboratory, pharmacy, doctor’s office, or hospital.
-You’re allowed one test annually without a doctor’s order, at no additional cost.
+You’re allowed one test annually without a doctor’s order at no additional cost.
 Since Part C plans must cover at least as good as Medicare, these plans will also cover testing.

-Medicare Coverage for Drive-thru COVID Testing
+Medicare coverage for drive-thru COVID testing

 Medicare will cover COVID tests in some “parking lot” testing sites.
 Before arrival, you can contact the testing site to confirm they will accept your insurance.
+Currently, there isn’t a need for parking lot COVID test locations.

-Medicare Coverage for at-Home COVID Testing
+Medicare coverage for at-home COVID testing

 This setup means Medicare pays the retailer or pharmacy directly to disperse these tests, and there aren’t any out-of-pocket costs for Medicare recipients.